RedHatInsights/platform-go-middlewares/README.md

 #### v2

+* Minimum Go version is 1.20
-* Update of all dependencies to the latest version.
+* Updated of all dependencies to the latest version.
-* Update of unit test version matrix to the last three major Go versions.
+* Updated of unit test version matrix to the last three major Go versions.
-* TBD
+* Added new root field `Entitlements` and associated type.
+* Deprecated `Get` and `With` functions, use `GetIdentity` and `WithIdentity`.
+* Introduced `GetRawIdentity` and `WithRawIdentity` for optional raw identity.
+* Deprecated `GetIdentityHeader`, replaced with `GetRawIdentity`.
+Before calling this function, `WithRawIdentity` must be set.
+* `Key` type is no longer exported, use appropriate functions.
+* Separated parsing and validation into two exported functions.
+* New middleware function `EnforceIdentityWithLogger` with custom logging interface.